How to Use Review Prompts to Improve Your App's Rating

 If you aren’t asking for a rating yet, the problem is actually pretty simple to solve: just ask!

 Take the Great Clips app, for example.
-When we first started working on it, it had no review prompt, and it’s rating was around 2.8.
-When they came to us asking for a prompt that would encourage people to leave a review, we built the prompt to show up to a user after a successful haircut check-in.
+When we first started working on it, it had no review prompt and a rating of around 2.8.
+When they came to us asking for a prompt that would encourage people to leave a review, we built it to show up to users after a successful haircut check-in.

 If you are asking, find a better time to ask